 Postpartum Depression Treatment and Anxiety Treatment

 Engaging in counseling with a therapist has been shown to be an effective treatment for postpartum depression and anxiety.
-Dr. Mazzei, Clinical Psychologist, takes an integrative and compassionate approach to postpartum depression and anxiety treatment.
+Dr. Mazzei, Clinical Health Psychologist, takes an integrative and compassionate approach to postpartum depression and anxiety treatment.
+She specializes in health psychology and understands the connection between postpartum psychological issues and health.
 The goal of therapy is to help mothers identify the causes of their emotional difficulties, to develop the necessary skills to cope, and to provide emotional support.
 She will also coordinate treatment with your healthcare provider so that you receive comprehensive care.
 Receiving therapy from someone trained to help facilitate appropriate changes in thinking, emotions, behavior and in relationships can alleviate your postpartum depression and anxiety.

 Working together, Dr. Mazzei and you will develop personalized strategies for coping with your emotional challenges and find the solutions you need for a better life with your family.
 She will help you through this challenging time so that you can be the best parent possible.

 The best place to start is by speaking to our staff, who can discuss treatment for postpartum depression treatment, answer any questions about the process, and schedule a confidential appointment with Dr. Mazzei.
 If you have any questions or would like to schedule an appointment, please call or contact us today.